awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-automatically-create-OpsItems-2.md

-# Configuring EventBridge to automatically create OpsItems for specific events<a name="OpsCenter-automatically-create-OpsItems-2"></a>
+# Configure EventBridge rules to create OpsItems<a name="OpsCenter-automatically-create-OpsItems-2"></a>

-Use the following procedure to configure **Systems Manager OpsItems** as the target of an Amazon EventBridge event\.
-When EventBridge receives the event, it creates a new OpsItem in OpsCenter\.
-This procedure describes how to update an *existing* EventBridge event rule\.
-For information about how to create a new event rule, see [Creating a rule for an AWS service](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html) in the *Amazon EventBridge User Guide*\.
+ When Amazon EventBridge receives an event, it creates a new OpsItem based on default rules\.
+You can create a rule or edit an existing rule to set OpsCenter as the target of an EventBridge event\.
+For information about how to create an event rule, see [Creating a rule for an AWS service](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html) in the *Amazon EventBridge User Guide*\.

-**To configure OpsCenter as a target of an EventBridge event**
+**To configure an EventBridge rule to create OpsItems in OpsCenter**

 1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.